newtectonics/solvency-wrapped-usdc/README.md

 # solvency-wrapped-usdc !!Testing is not yet complete!!

-### I'm just working on this as an experiment in cooperation during a bank run.
+### This is an experiment in trustless cooperation during a bank run.

 ## How it works